nxskok/pasias/docs/23-mds.md

 ```

 ```
-## Google Maps API Terms of Service: https://cloud.google.com/maps-platform/terms/.
+## Google's Terms of Service: https://cloud.google.com/maps-platform/terms/.
 ```

 ```
-## Please cite ggmap if you use it: see citation("ggmap") for details.
+## Please cite ggmap if you use it!
+See citation("ggmap") for details.
 ```